Our Dallas/Fort Worth Roofing Services

-Theres a huge variety of roofing materials out there, and it can be hard to know which is most appropriate for your home.
-Lets look at just a few of the different options and examine the pros and cons of each.
+There’s a huge variety of roofing materials out there, and it can be hard to know which is most appropriate for your home.
+Our team of roofing professionals at Hometown Roofing can help you determine which roofing material will work best for your beloved house.

-Slate shingles: Slate isnt as popularly used due to its weight.
-It requires a stronger roof to support it, so it isnt seen as often in modern homes.
-However, if you decide to go with slate, youre gaining a number of advantages.
-In addition to the aesthetic appeal, its also incredibly resistant to the elements, resisting rain, ice, and snow, and protecting the interior of your home from unwanted moisture.
-It can also be expected to last for generations longer than other materials.
-For this reason, its also significantly more expensive than many other types of shingles.
-For those who want the look of slate without paying top dollar, there are also convincing fake slate options available.
+Pros: If you opt for slate shingles, you’re gaining a number of advantages.
+In addition to its aesthetic appeal, it’s also incredibly resistant to inclement weather elements, such as rain, ice and snow.
+This protects the interior of your home from unwanted moisture.
+Slate shingles can also last for generations longer than other materials.
+For this reason, it’s also significantly more expensive than many other types of shingles.
+For homeowners who want the look of slate without paying top dollar, there are also convincing fake slate options available.

-Metal: Although more popular in commercial dwellings than private residences, theres something to be said for the spare, minimalist look of a metal roof.
-Not only is it inexpensive, easy to install, and endowed with an especially long life expectancy, its also notable for being water-tight.
-A typical metal roof can be expected to last for upwards of fifty years.
+Although more popular in commercial dwellings than private residences, there’s something to be said for the spare, minimalist look of a metal roof.
+Not only is it inexpensive, easy to install and endowed with an especially long life expectancy, it’s also notable for being water-tight.
+A typical metal roof can be expected to last for upwards of 50 years.

-There are many more options on the market today, including ceramic tiles, thatching, plastic polymers, and more, but those listed here are among the most common and available in the United States.
-We service the entire Dallas area including suberbs such as Richardson, Frisco and Plano.
-If you are in need of any of our services, please give us a call.
+There are many more roofing options on the market today, including ceramic tiles, thatching, plastic polymers and more, but those listed here are among the most common and available in the nation.

 For roofing materials and other roofing services for your home, allow our team at Hometown Roofing to tackle the job.
 We service the entire Dallas/Fort Worth area including suburbs such as Richardson, Frisco and Plano.
 Schedule an appointment today.